vicodina01/kineduTest/README.md

 # Milestones

-This is a challenge for the Frontend application in Bitso, the goal of the challenge is create "The Milestones" section in the Kinedu Web app to shows a list of milestones a baby can, or cannot, complete for a particular skill.
+This is a challenge for the Frontend application at Kinedu, the goal of the challenge is create "The Milestones" section in the Kinedu Web app to shows a list of milestones a baby can, or cannot, complete for a particular skill.
 Parents update the list whenever their baby is able to complete some, or all of them.
 All skills belong to a certain developmental area (Physical, Cognitive, Linguistic, Social & Emotional).

 For this assignment you will be in charge of creating a React application which allows parents to answer these milestones.
 You should:
 ● Display the list of milestones, separated by area.